kubedb/docs/docs/guides/redis/scaling/vertical-scaling/overview.md

 ## How Vertical Scaling Process Works

-The following diagram shows how KubeDB Enterprise operator updates the resources of the `Redis` database.
+The following diagram shows how KubeDB Ops Manager updates the resources of the `Redis` database.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Vertical scaling process of Redis" src="/docs/images/day-2-operation/redis/rd-vertical_scaling.svg">